amna-alii/amna-alii/README.md

 #  About Me:
- I’m currently working on Machine Learning and AI projects<br> I’m looking to collaborate on AI, Machine Learning, and beginner-friendly open-source projects<br> I’m looking for help with Machine Learning, AI projects, and improving my development skills<br> I’m currently learning Machine Learning, Deep Learning, Data Analytics, Git & GitHub, and Web Development<br>💬 Ask me about Artificial Intelligence, Machine Learning, Python, and my academic projects<br> Fun fact: I love turning ideas into practical projects!
+ I’m a Bachelor’s student in Artificial Intelligence passionate about building practical solutions with AI and technology.
+I enjoy working with Python, Machine Learning, Data Analytics, and Web Development while continuously learning and exploring new technologies.
+I love turning ideas into projects and improving my skills through hands-on experience.

 ## 🌐 Socials: